Git-Mastery: Lessons

 Sourcetree

-To merge the fetched changes, right-click on the latest commit on origin/remote branch and choose Merge.
+To merge the fetched changes, right-click on the latest commit on the origin/main branch and choose Merge.

 In the next dialog, choose as follows:

-Note that merging the fetched changes can get complicated if there are multiple branches or the commits in the local repo conflict with commits in the remote repo.
-We will address them when we learn more about Git branches, in a later lesson.
+Note that merging fetched changes can get complicated when the repo has multiple branches, or when local commits conflict with remote commits.
+We will address such situations in a later lesson when we learn more about Git branches.

 done!

-Pull is a shortcut that combines fetch and merge — it fetches the latest changes from the remote and immediately merges them into your current branch.
-In practice, Git users typically use the pull instead of the fetch-then-merge.
+Pull is a shortcut that combines fetch and merge: it fetches the latest changes from the remote and immediately merges them into your current branch.
+In practice, Git users usually pull instead of fetching and merging separately.

 pull = fetch + merge